 Types of Carbon Heaters:

-Second generation carbon heater technology, the micron range has narrowed to 7 to 14 microns.
-These heaters are made from the same fiberglass as its predecessor but instead uses a nano-carbon ink.
+Second-generation carbon heater technology, the micron range has narrowed to 7 to 14 microns.
+These heaters are made from the same fiberglass as their predecessor but instead use nano-carbon ink.
 Due to industry demand, the EMF output on these heaters is significantly lower ranging from 10 to 35 mG depending on the manufacturing specifications.
 It’s a good idea to ask what the EMF levels are in the sauna you choose.
 The life expectancy of these heaters is about 5 years.

 As you shop, you will want to look for heaters that will maximize the peak human output of 9.4 microns of far infrared light.
-A biophoton far infrared sauna will allow you to sweat more quickly at significantly lower temperatures as perfectly tuned far infrared light vibrates through the body charging all the cells in its path.
-Far infrared applied to the water molecules of our bodies excites the molecule causing ionic bonds to break down and releasing encapsulated toxins.
-This same far infrared radiant heat increases your core to an immune-boosting, low-grade fever and an invigorating toxin releasing sweat, more comfortably than ever before.
+A biophoton far infrared sauna will allow you to sweat more quickly at significantly lower temperatures as perfectly tuned far-infrared light vibrates through the body charging all the cells in its path.
+Far infrared applied to the water molecules of our bodies excites the molecule causing ionic bonds to break down and release encapsulated toxins.
+This same far-infrared radiant heat increases your core to an immune-boosting, low-grade fever and an invigorating toxin releasing sweat, more comfortably than ever before.

 Our Biophoton heaters are manufactured with 7 layers of compression.
 This seals the carbon within the middle of these layers and lowers EMF output.
 We use an opposing EMF layer to the backside of the heater to negate EMF coming off the front.
-Our home saunas emit 10mG at the heater and 2mG at the bench.
-Our commercial hospital grade saunas emit 1.6mG at the heater and 0.3mG at the bench.
+Our home saunas emit 10mG at the heater and 5mG at the bench.
+Our commercial hospital-grade saunas emit 1.6mG at the heater and 0.3mG at the bench.